cycling andalusia

 Escaping months of growing Covid frustration, I have hit the road this first (of many?) bike and couchsurfing trip in Southern Spain.

-Beautiful coastlines, lush valleys, breathtaking mountains, stunning canyons, quiet lakes, seas and oceans alike have been my delight and companions in what have been the discovery of some of the most rich and various region I have ever visited.
+Beautiful coastlines, lush valleys, breathtaking mountains, stunning canyons, quiet lakes, seas, and oceans alike have been my delight and companions in the discovery of some of the richest and most varied regions I have ever visited.

-Despite the pandemic, I was hosted 75% of the trip, and had the chance to share conversation, food, thoughts and stories with some truly amazing and inspiring people.
+Despite the pandemic, I hosted 75% of the trip and had the chance to share conversation, food, thoughts, and stories with some truly amazing and inspiring people.

-This bikepacking route , built following advice from friends, locals and the irreplaceable planning app Komoot, brings you across cities, seaside and countryside, hitting all major urban and natural sights of the region and guaranteeing a very balanced combination of landscapes – a necessary requirement to keep away any potential boredom of long term solo-pedalling.
-A truly wonderful bike trip that I just couldn’t recommend high enough!
+This bikepacking route, built following advice from friends, locals, and the irreplaceable planning app Komoot, takes you across cities, the coast, and the countryside, hitting all major urban and natural sights of the region and guaranteeing a very balanced combination of landscapes.

 check also